AdyKalra/tech-landscape/README.md

 * **Technical**
     * Requirements management, design and development services across a portfolio of applications and supporting frameworks.
     * Feasibility studies, time and cost estimates, and the establishment and implementation of new or revised applications systems and platforms
+    * Going 100% on cloud and having a cloud first approach
 * **Process**
    * High quality self-service channel for our users
+   * Streamlining Change Approval
+   * Visibility of Work in Value Stream
+   * Working in smaller batches / Process limits
 * **Measurement**
     * Forecasting and defining  software and hardware requirements to cater to business needs
 * **Cultural**
     * Assign personnel to various projects and directs activities
+    * Moving offshore teams and establishing greenfield teams here
 * **Strategic**
     * Strategic direction of product, services and technology
     * Product optimisation and implementation